flareed/flashblocks/README.md

 Nodejs framework: expressjs 4

-Node modules: express-session, passport, bcrypt, hbs (handlebars),... (all can be viewed from package.json)
+Node modules: express-session, passport, bcrypt, hbs (handlebars),... (all can be viewed from package.json) `these will be installed when doing npm install`

-Posgresql 15 (running on debian 12 arm64)
+Posgresql 15 (running on debian 12, arm64 CPU)

 Tailwind CSS 3.4.15